It is well with me only when I have a chisel in my hand

 Your humble servant drafted this series of posts years ago, and has shared bits of it with friends and Beloved Customers from time to time when requested, but the information has not always been well-received for a number of reasons.

 There is an old Japanese saying, one which probably originated in China, written 「馬の耳に念仏」and pronounced “Uma no mimi ni nenbutsu,” which translates to “Prayers in a horse’s ear.”
 Why are Buddhist prayers relevant you ask?
 Good question.
-You see, some of the principles I will present in this series directly contradict doctrine profitably expounded by some of the Holy Angels of Woodworking in the West, and may offend their devotees.
-But like vespers to a beast of burden, wisdom is wasted on the willfully, woefully ignorant (wow, that almost sounds like iambic pentameter!).
+You see, some of the principles your humble servant will present in this series directly contradict doctrine profitably expounded by some of the Popes & Professors of Woodworking in the West, and may offend their disciples.
+But like vespers to a beast of burden, wisdom is wasted on the willfully, woefully ignorant (wow, that sounds almost like iambic pentameter!).

-But our Beloved Customers are neither angels nor asses but shockingly intelligent human beings to whom your humble servant is convinced the time has come to share the gospel of the Mortise Chisel as it was taught to me by Masters who have since abandoned this impure world for more ethereal realms.
+But our Beloved Customers are neither angels nor asses but shockingly intelligent mortal humans with whom your humble servant is convinced the time has come to share the gospel of the Mortise Chisel as it was taught to me by Masters who have since abandoned this impure world to sort boards in the big lumberyard in the sky.

 This series of posts is equivalent to a graduate school course in chisels, something like “Mortise Chisels 701.”
 And just like a course in advanced differential equations, most Gentle Readers will never need it.
 But never let it be said that your humble servant didn’t do his best to improve both the skills and the tools of our Beloved Customers.